dm-bit1/Leetcode_Solutions/Leetcode#168/readme.txt

-The solution files solves Leetcode #168 Excel Sheet Column Title and beats 100% of runtimes.
+The solution file solves Leetcode #168 Excel Sheet Column Title and beats 100% of runtimes.